Police College

 • Provide essential knowledge: social pedagogy, history of policing, purpose of policing, the nature of peace-keeping and the application of Peel’s Principles.

-• Canadian Police College.
-Provides special skills training, executive development, forensics, hostage negotiation etc.
+• Canadian Police College provides special skills training, executive development, forensics, hostage negotiation etc.

-• Canadian Police Knowledge Network.
-Provides practical on-line courses in specific policing subjects and skills.
+• Canadian Police Knowledge Network provides practical on-line courses in specific policing subjects and skills.

 • National, provincial or municipal training centers operated by police services including the Royal Canadian Mounted Police Depot Division.